netbek/dw-monitor/README.md

 ## Networking

-The following ports are exposed:
+The following ports are exposed.
+The configuration is loaded from `./.env` during startup.

 | Service            | Port  | Protocol              |
 |--------------------|-------|-----------------------|
 | `cadvisor`         | 29040 | HTTP                  |
 | `prometheus`       | 29050 | HTTP                  |
 | `grafana`          | 29060 | HTTP                  |

-The configuration is loaded from `./.env` during startup.

 ## Resources